Lorna Mills: Career

 In March 2016, Mills presented Mountain Light/Time in Times Square, NYC as part of the Midnight Moment Project.

 Mills is represented by TRANSFER in Brooklyn, New York and DAM Gallery in Berlin.

+In 2024, Lorna Mills work is included in the group exhibition Sea Change at the Pérez Art Museum Miami, Florida.
+The show is an exploration on the impacts of and alternatives to the global environmental crisis through time-based media and internet art.

 Style and work

 Mill's work portrays vulgar imagery that relates to contemporary living such as daily routines, stress and modern human behaviours.
 Her choice of images come from sources like Reddit, Google+, Porn Fail and Russian sites.
 Mill's says in her interview with CanadianArt, that she is drawn to "free internet filth, inter-species romance, masturbating penguins and people wanking with plastic dolphins".
 The style of her work breaks the boundaries of aesthetics from professionalized internet and traditional art institutes.
 Mills work shows intensity not just through the rapid pace of images, but also the strange system in which they moved.
 Mira Dayal of Hyperallergic has described Mills' work as "a nauseating version of the internet or a frantic Tumblr feed...there is motion everywhere on the screen, and one piece tends to bleed into another.
 The resulting sense of immediacy and chaos is disturbing, compelling, and at times amusing."